benyoo5222/amazon-connect-starter-kit/README.md

 - SES Role for Amazon Connect Email (Enables the use of Email)
   - Uses named IAM Role because the service role is used in all regions
   - But no domain set up
+- Voice ID Domain
+  - Encrypted by KMS Key created by this template

 ## Resources/Configurations not created using Cloudformation

 - Enabling next generation Connect [Manual]
+- Accepting BIPA Consent for Voice ID [Manual]
 - Enabling Attachments [API - AssociateInstanceStorageConfig]
 - Enabling exporting Screen recordings [API - AssociateInstanceStorageConfig]
 - Enabling exporting Contact Evaluations [API - AssociateInstanceStorageConfig]
 - Enabling exporting Email messages [API - AssociateInstanceStorageConfig]
+- Enable Outbound Campaigns V2 [API - StartInstanceOnboardingJob]
+- Enable Automated Interaction Logs [Not Supported & Not in Docs but uses UpdateInstanceAttribute API with AUTOMATED_INTERACTION_LOG type]
+- Integrating Domain with Voice ID [API - CreateIntegrationAssociation](Use the Domain created in the template)

 ## AWS CLI Configuration